EntityOfCensus/eoc-ui/documentation/EOC AO FHE Storage and Computation Workflows.md

 ## Details

-The actions of the actors in this floe are described by the figure 1 and figure 2.
+The actions of the actors in this flow are described by the figure 1 and figure 2.

 ![FHE Flow Respondent Actions](images/FHEFlowRespondentActions.png)